Skip to content Skip to navigation

 Plaque commemorating 150 years of the Lund Carnival

-On the wall at Ulrikedalsvägen 8A hangs a bronze plaque created by Christer Liljemark.
-It was installed to commemorate the 150th anniversary of the Lund Carnival.
+At Ulrikedalsvägen 8A you can see a bronze plaque created by Christer Liljemark.
+The plaque was installed in 1999 to commemorate the 150th anniversary of the Lund Carnival and humorously reflects the carnival’s place in history.

 About the artwork

-BHO_KV_LKP.jpgThe Lund Carnival ("Lundakarnevalen") is a major student festival held every four years.
-The first official carnival took place in 1849, when students from the Småland nation organised a mock peasant wedding procession through the city.
-This event marked the beginning of a tradition that has since grown into a recurring folk festival.
-From the late 19th century, the four-year interval, was established and still applies today.
+BHO_KV_LKP.jpgThe Lund Carnival (Lundakarnevalen) is a major student festival held in Lund every four years.
+The first official carnival took place in 1849, when students from Småland nation organised a humorous mock peasant wedding procession through the city.
+This event marked the beginning of a tradition that has since grown into a large public celebration.
+Since the late nineteenth century the carnival has been held every four years, a cycle known as a karnevad.

 The artist behind the plaque